TeamREPENTOGON/REPENTOGON/documentation/docs/changes/UI.md

 ## Title Screen

-Smaller changes are:

-- Aboth the title, the current REPENTOGON commit hash is displayed
+- The current REPENTOGON commit hash is displayed above the title screen logo.
-- Added changelog toggle

-## Changelog

-Using TAB, its now possible to open a scrollable changelog with the recent changes made by REPENTOGON.
+- A scrollable changelog displaying the commit history starting from the currently downloaded build is accessable by pressing TAB while on the title screen.

 ## Stats Menu